netdata/go.d.plugin/modules/elasticsearch/README.md

 -   Flush Operations in `operations/s`
 -   Time Spent On Flush Operations in `milliseconds`
 -   Fielddata Cache Memory Usage in `bytes`
--   Fielddata Evictions in `evictions/s`
+-   Fielddata Evictions in `operations/s`
--   Segments Count in `num`
+-   Segments Count in `segments`
 -   Segments Memory Usage Total in `bytes`
 -   Segments Memory Usage in `bytes`
 -   Translog Operations in `operations`
 -   Translog Size in `bytes`
--   Process File Descriptors in `num`
+-   Process File Descriptors in `fd`
 -   JVM Heap Percentage Currently in Use in `percentage`
 -   JVM Heap Commit And Usage in `bytes`
--   JVM Buffer Pools Count in `num`
+-   JVM Buffer Pools Count in `pools`
 -   JVM Buffer Pool Direct Memory in `bytes`
 -   JVM Buffer Pool Mapped Memory in `bytes`
 -   JVM Garbage Collections in `gc/s`
 -   JVM Time Spent On Garbage Collections in `milliseconds`
--   Thread Pool Queued Threads Count in `num`
+-   Thread Pool Queued Threads Count in `threads`
--   Thread Pool Rejected Threads Count in `num`
+-   Thread Pool Rejected Threads Count in `threads`
 -   Cluster Communication in `pps`
 -   Cluster Communication Bandwidth in `bytes/s`
 -   HTTP Connections in `connections`